Emergency incident prompts police to close main road through Newtown

 Last updated

-Broad Street in Newtown, Powys has been shut off, and Dyfed Powys Police has urged people to avoid the area.
+Broad Street in Newtown, Powys was shut off earlier today, and Dyfed Powys Police urged people to avoid the area.

 We have launched free newsletters for Shrewsbury, Telford and Mid Wales.
 Sign up to the newsletter for your area here: https://plus.shropshirestar.com/news/local-hubs/shrewsbury/2026/02/06/sign-up-now-to-our-new-shropshire-star-newsletters-all-for-free/